WhizBob/pwalk/README.md

 	- file heirarchy comparisons with -cmp
 	- being a framework for custom-coded tasks requiring a high-speed treewalker foundation

-pwalk code management was moved to Github as a private project on September 29, 2017.
+pwalk code management was moved to Github as a private project on September 29, 2017, and subsequently made public in.
 It is not intended that anyone come into possession of this code without first collaborating with the author, Bob Sneed.
-It is requested of all persons to whom access to this project is granted that they refrain from any secondary distribution of these materials.

 *** DISCLAIMERS ***